Choosing cheaper power, Lubbock EUB directs staff to move in direction of electric competition

 - Avoid time‐of‐use and free night/weekend offers unless you plan to actively manage your daily use of electricity.
 While some hours are low and/or free, the high rates during the other hours usually more than offset the savings during those periods.

-The EUB said the original move to ERCOT (completed in 2021) was to get better wholesale power prices.
+The EUB said the original move to ERCOT (one step completed in 2021, with another step in 2023) was to get better wholesale power prices.
 The decision to opt-in for competition has come more recently.

-An opt‐in resolution will go to a vote of the Lubbock City Council.
-Contracts for retail choice technology and services will also be presented to the city council.
+An opt‐in resolution will go to a vote of the EUB and Lubbock City Council.
+Contracts for retail choice technology and services will be presented to the EUB.

 Click here to comment, react or share on Facebook.